MCT-master/MCT4024-MCT4025/Workshop9/README.md

 (same as example 1)

-1. Test and explore the connection on your local machine between PD and Python.
+1. Test and explore the example on your local machine.
 Use "localhost" or "127.0.0.1" as your client and server IPs.
-2. Test and play around with the example on the Lola network in pairs.
+2. Test and play around with the example on the Lola network, MCT Wi-Fi, or eduroam in pairs.

 ## Example 3 - Realtime Synchronization With OSC Timetags